 While Japan might be resistant to gambling, the same can’t be said for the Asian continent as a whole – as we can see by looking at Macao.

-Macao is the only Chinese city in which the public are allowed to indulge in games of chance.
+Macao is the only Chinese city in which the public is allowed to indulge in games of chance.
 As a result, it’s the most profitable gambling destination in the entire world, surpassing even Vegas in terms of revenue.

 The most popular casino game in Macau is Baccarat, particularly with gamblers from Mainland China.
 Chinese gamblers are particularly superstitious and have various traditions that they believe bring them extra luck.
 For example, many will wear red when attending a casino in the belief that it will bring them more luck.